pepopowitz/getting-unstuck/slides/src/03-explain.md

 Too many details.

-But our black boxes don't always work as intended.
+When you get stuck, it often means our symbols don't reflect reality.

+Our black boxes aren't doing what we _think_ they're doing.

 Explaining the problem forces you to evaluate every assumption and every black box, and explore the details of each of them.